-Permanent Supportive Housing - Permanent housing offered at below market rates that can serve particular populations in need of ongoing supportive services and assistance, such as the mentally or developmentally disabled, those with chronic substance abuse, or others with special needs.
+Permanent Supportive Housing - Permanent housing offered at below market rates that can serve particular populations in need of ongoing supportive services and assistance, such people with mental health issues, people who are developmentally disabled, those with chronic substance use disorgers, or others with special needs.

-Supportive Services - Services, other than providing physical housing, that assist an individual or household to remove barriers to acquiring and maintaining housing (Objective 8 in the Homeless Housing Plan includes a list of examples).
+Supportive Services - Services, other than providing physical housing, that assist an individual or household to remove barriers to acquiring and maintaining housing.